gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 The method described in this document requires that the SCTP implementation supports the optional feature of fragmentation of SCTP user messages as defined in {{RFC4960}}.
+The implementation is also required to have an SCTP API (for example the one described in
-To efficiently implement and support larger user messages it is also recommended that I-DATA chunks as defined in {{RFC8260}} as well mandating an SCTP API that supports partial user message delivery as discussed in {{RFC6458}}.
+{{RFC6458}}) that supports partial user message delivery and also recommended that I-DATA chunks as defined in {{RFC8260}} is used to efficiently implement and support larger user messages.

 To simplify implementation and reduce the risk for security holes, limitations have been defined such that STARTTLS as specified in